UofS-Pulse-Binfo/analyzedphenotypes/docs/contribute.rst

     ./vendor/bin/tripaltest db:seed Massive3BillionPhenotypeSeeder

 3. Populate the materialized views by going to Administration » Tripal » Data Storage » Chado » Materialized Views and clicking "Populate" beside ``mview_phenotype`` and ``mview_phenotype_summary`` and run the Tripal jobs submitted.
+4. Edit tests/massivePhenotypesTimings.php to include a trait and project ID which exist.
-4. Run the timings script to determine how specific queries in the module may respond to the current dataset.
+5. Run the timings script to determine how specific queries in the module may respond to the current dataset.

   .. code::